Personal branding is the best way to reach more audiences and create a global persona.

 Becoming the go-to, recognized expert in your industry isn’t an overnight proposition.

 Not at first, of course.
-You have to invest the time, money, and work to slowly break through a crowded industry.
+You have to invest the time, money, and work to slowly break through in your industry.

-But ultimately, becoming a recognized authority in your niche is definitely doable — as long as you put in the work.
+Ultimately, becoming a recognized authority in your niche is definitely doable as long as you put in the work.

 What’s your best personal branding tip to break through a crowded space?